What is this guide?

 - Apple Maps

-- Another note: these are just 18 of the most important citation and listing services.
-Depending on your industry, there may be upwards of 100 that search engines read for accuracy.
+Another note: these are just 16 of the most important citation and listing services.
+Depending on your industry, there may be considerably more that search engines read for accuracy.

 - Set clear expectations and report on your actions regularly: With SEO, it’s easy to lose track of what a partner or a corporate team is doing for you.
 SEO by nature is behind the scenes, so even the best work can be invisible to those who are benefiting from it.